Wealth inequality in the United States: Late 18th century

+A 2026 study in the The Quarterly Journal of Economics found that "spatial inequality in the United States has been large and highly persistent since the mid-1800s."

 In the late 18th century, "incomes were more equally distributed in colonial America than in any other place that can be measured," according to Peter Lindert and Jeffrey Williamson.
 The richest 1 percent of households held only 8.5% of total income in the late 18th century.
-The Gini coefficient, which measures inequality on a scale from 0 to 1 (with 1 being very high inequality) was 0.367 in New England and the Middle Atlantic, as compared to 0.57 in Europe.
-Some reasons for this include the ease that the average American had in buying frontier land, which was abundant at the time, and an overall scarcity of labor in non-slaveholding areas, which forced landowners to pay higher wages.
-There were also relatively few poor people in America at the time, since only those with at least some money could afford to come to America.
+The Gini coefficient, which measures inequality on a scale from 0 to 1 (with 1 indicating very high inequality), was 0.367 in New England and the Middle Atlantic, compared with 0.57 in Europe.
+Some reasons for this include the ease with which the average American could buy frontier land, which was abundant at the time, and an overall scarcity of labor in non-slaveholding areas, which forced landowners to pay higher wages.
+There were also relatively few poor people in America at the time, since only those with at least some money could afford to come.

 19th century

 Inequality grew in the 19th century; between 1774 and 1860, the Gini coefficient grew from 0.441 to 0.529.
 In 1860, the top 1 percent collected almost one-third of property incomes, as compared to 13.7% in 1774.
-There was a great deal of competition for land in the cities and non-frontier areas during this time period, with those who had already acquired land becoming richer than everyone else.
-The newly burgeoning financial sector also greatly rewarded the already-wealthy, as they were the only ones financially sound enough to invest.
+There was intense competition for land in cities and non-frontier areas during this period, with those who had already acquired land becoming richer than everyone else.
+The burgeoning financial sector also greatly rewarded the already wealthy, as they were the only ones financially sound enough to invest.

 Early 20th century

-Simon Kuznets, using income tax records and his research-based estimates, showed a reduction of about 10% in the movement of national income toward the top 10% of wealth-owners, a reduction from about 45–50% in 1913 to about 30–35% in 1948.
+Simon Kuznets, using income tax records and his research-based estimates, showed a reduction of about 10% in the share of national income going to the top 10% of wealth owners, from about 45–50% in 1913 to about 30–35% in 1948.
 This period spans both The Great Depression and World War II, events with significant economic consequences.
 This is called the Great Compression.
 Franklin D. Roosevelt's establishment of social programs under the New Deal and efforts towards wealth redistribution also reduced wealth inequality.

-1989—current
+1989–current

 Though the 10th percentile of American households have zero net worth, the 90th percentile has $1.8 million of household wealth.

 Median wealth of married couples is almost three times that of single individuals, regardless of gender and across all age categories.